Greater Fort Lauderdale offers relocating and expanding businesses a wide range of benefits, including:

 High Impact Performance Incentive Grant (HIPI)

-The High Impact Performance Incentive Grant (HIPI) is a negotiated incentive used to attract and grow major high-impact sectors in Florida.
-Grants are provided to pre-approved applicants in certain high-impact sectors designated by the Governor’s Office.
+The High Impact Performance Incentive Grant (HIPI) is a negotiated grant used to attract and grow major high-impact facilities in Florida.
+Grants are provided to pre-approved applicants in certain high-impact sectors designated by the Florida Department of Economic Opportunity (DEO).

 Capital Investment Tax Credit (CITC)

-To encourage investment in Florida, the state offers a Capital Investment Tax Credit to qualifying companies.
+To encourage investment, Florida offers a Capital Investment Tax Credit to qualifying companies.
 To participate in the program, a company must apply to Enterprise Florida and be certified by the Governor’s Office prior to commencement of operations.
-To qualify for consideration under the program, an applicant must operate within designated high impact portions of the following sectors: clean energy, corporate headquarters, financial services, information technology, life sciences, semiconductors, and transportation equipment manufacturing; create at least 100 new jobs in Florida in connection with the project; and make a cumulative capital investment of at least $25 million in connection with the project from the beginning of construction to the commencement of operations.
+To qualify for consideration, an applicant must operate within designated high impact portions of the following sectors: clean energy, corporate headquarters, financial services, information technology, life sciences, semiconductors, and transportation equipment manufacturing; create at least 100 new jobs in Florida in connection with the project; and make a cumulative capital investment of at least $25 million in connection with the project from the beginning of construction to the commencement of operations.